mahtDFR/bad_news_opinions/README.md

 - Install dependencies
 - Add API keys to ``keys_blank.py`` and rename it to ``keys.py``
 - Run ``main.py`` from a terminal
-- The script will scrape tweets and then dump 30 png images in a "bad-opinions" directory inside the current working directory
+- The script will scrape tweets and then dump 30 png images in a ```bad_opinions``` directory inside the current working directory

 Tested in Windows 10 only.